 Art Start’s Family Portrait Project uses portraits and interviews to actively shift the focus on homeless families by celebrating their strength and unity through difficult times.
 Through this work, Art Start is seeking to inspire compassion and respect for the resiliency of the human spirit, both within families themselves undergoing poverty-related hardship as well as within New York City’s greater community, grappling with record rates of homelessness.

 Approximately fifty families have participated in the project throughout 2013, consisting of; nuclear families, single mother families, single father families, teenage mothers, and expecting teenage mothers.
-These families have submitted their portraits and stories to The Family Portrait Project gallery exhibition, co-presented by Art Start and Gerstein Fisher.
-The exhibition will run December 21 – December 22 from 10AM – 5PM in the West Chelsea Arts Building, 508 West 26th Street, 5G, New York City.
+These families submitted their portraits and stories to The Family Portrait Project gallery exhibition, co-presented by Art Start and Gerstein Fisher.
+The exhibition ran in December 2013 in the West Chelsea Arts Building.

 Photographers were supported by make-up artists: Wenya Chang, Alex LaMarsh, Emma Strachman, Rachel Weissman and Kim White as well as production assistants, Alex Marin and Alexandra Perez, both Art Start youth.

 Journalists on the project included Allegra Ben-Amotz, Echo Garrett, Jessica Rodriguez, Frank Santo, Nina Spierer, Linda Tagliaferro and Robbie Whelan, whom having written for The New York Time, New York Daily News, The Wall Street Journal and Parade, to name a few.

 Commercial studio equipment and delivery was sponsored 100% by Fast Ashley’s Studios in Brooklyn, NY.

 Johanna De Los Santos, Art Start’s Executive Director / Johanna@art-start.org / 212-460-0019